Mobius Science Center, 331 N Post St, Spokane, across from Riverfront Park, near City Hall

 Ages/Grades: The Mobius Science Center is designed for ages 5 - 105, but everyone is welcome at Mobius!
 Kids of all ages are welcome to explore the exhibits at Mobius during our 2 hour visit.
 The workshops are designed for students in the grades listed above.
 (In case you are wondering, The Mobius Kids Children's Museum is designed for kids up to age 8, but everyone is welcome at Mobius!)

-For the first hour (1-2 pm), the younger grades will explore the Science Center exhibits while the older grades are in the activity workshop.
-During the second hour (2-3 pm), the younger grades are in the activity workshop while the older grades explore the Science Center.
-You are welcome to arrive late or leave early.
+For the first hour (1-2 pm), all grades are in the activity workshop.
+During the second hour (2-3 pm), all grades explore the Science Center.
+You are welcome to leave early.

 - Student in a workshop, $12

 - Child not in a workshop, ages 1-17, $8

 - Adult, $8

 - Mobius student member in a workshop, $5

 - Mobius member not in a workshop, free.
 You don't need to register any Mobius members (kids or adults) not in a workshop.
 They simply show up and check in with the Mobius receptionist.